oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > networked, computer environment that behaves consistently and
 > correctly."

-[RFC 8477](#rfc8477), _Report from IoT Semantic Interoperability Workshop 2016_, describes a lack of consistency across Standards Developing Organizations (SDOs) in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.
+ _Report from IoT Semantic Interoperability Workshop 2016_ [[RFC 8477](#rfc8477)] describes a lack of consistency across Standards Developing Organizations (SDOs) in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.
 The JADN information modeling language is intended to address that gap.
 Abstract Syntax Notation One (ASN.1) is another example of